Blog Total Locker Service

 How locker depth affects small rooms

 Small rooms are less forgiving.
 A 600mm locker may work well in a large changing room but cause problems in a compact staff room.
-Shallow lockers can help protect movement space and reduce the feeling of overcrowding.
+Shallow lockers can help protect movement space and reduce overcrowding.

 Locker depth by setting